-Hit a home run with a baseball themed wedding.
-Whether you want a full-fledged ballpark experience or just want to scatter a few hints of your favorite sport throughout your festivities, round the wedding planning bases using these sporting ideas.
+A baseball theme wedding begins with a great plan.
+Hit a home run with a full-fledged ballpark experience or scatter a few hints of your favorite sport throughout your festivities.
+Round the wedding planning bases with several sporting ideas.

 Start planning your baseball theme wedding by taking care of the following.